-Funding sources Impact achieved this year Integration funding support \$65,002.00 Integration funding support (IFS) allocations support eligible students at Denman Public School in mainstream classes who require moderate to high levels of adjustment.
-Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Highly Effective Teaching Practices K- 6 Overview of activities partially or fully funded with this targeted funding include: • additional staffing to assist students with additional learning needs. • consultation with external providers for the implementation of literacy programs. • implementation of targeted programs to differentiate teaching and learning programs.
-The allocation of this funding has resulted in the following impact: increased individual support for our students with additional needs.
+Funding sources Impact achieved this year Integration funding support \$90,134.00 Integration funding support (IFS) allocations support eligible students at Denman Public School in mainstream classes who require moderate to high levels of adjustment.
+Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Highly Effective Teaching Practices K- 6 Overview of activities partially or fully funded with this targeted funding include: • additional staffing to assist students with additional learning needs • implementation of targeted programs to differentiate teaching and learning programs The allocation of this funding has resulted in the following impact: increased individual support for our students with additional needs.
 This support has been targeted to improving Literacy and Numeracy growth for our students.
-Programs including MultiLit have been established to support teachers in Literacy and strong learning and support structures have been implemented across K-6.
+Programs including MiniLit and MaqLit have been established to support teachers in Literacy and strong learning and support structures have been implemented across K-6.
 After evaluation, the next steps to support our students will be: to continue to provide support to our students with additional needs and support students in Literacy and Numeracy through a variety of evidence based teaching and learning.
-Socio-economic background \$144,331.00 Socio-economic background equity loading is used to meet the additional learning needs of students at Denman Public School who may be experiencing educational disadvantage as a result of their socio-economic background.
-Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Highly Effective Teaching Practices K- 6 Overview of activities partially or fully funded with this equity loading include: • employment of additional staff to support literacy program implementation. • providing students without economic support for educational materials, uniform, equipment and other items.
-The allocation of this funding has resulted in the following impact: a strong collaborative approach to support teachers with in the classroom to begin the foundations of schooling.
-The model changed throughout the year as the needs of the students and staff developed creating a cohesive classroom environment.
+Socio-economic background \$124,656.04 Socio-economic background equity loading is used to meet the additional learning needs of students at Denman Public School who may be experiencing educational disadvantage as a result of their socio-economic background.
+Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: • Highly Effective Teaching Practices K- 6 • Instructional Leadership • Wellbeing Overview of activities partially or fully funded with this equity loading include: • employment of additional staff to support literacy program implementation. • providing students without economic support for educational materials, uniform, equipment and other items The allocation of this funding has resulted in the following impact: to continue to provide support to our students with additional needs and support students in Literacy and Numeracy through a variety of evidence based teaching and learning.
 After evaluation, the next steps to support our students will be: supporting all staff in a model where there is collaboration and support in all stages, focusing on explicit teaching, high expectations and increased student outcomes.
-Aboriginal background \$31,175.00 Aboriginal background equity loading is used to meet the specific learning needs of Aboriginal students at Denman Public School.
+Aboriginal background \$34,067.72 Aboriginal background equity loading is used to meet the specific learning needs of Aboriginal students at Denman Public School.
 Funds under this equity loading have been targeted to ensure that the performance of Aboriginal students in NSW public schools, across a broad range of key educational measures, improves to match or better those of the broader student population, while maintaining cultural identity.
-Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan
+Funds have been targeted to provide additional support to students enabling initiatives in the school's strategic improvement plan including: